Building a Path to Personal Success

 Food Pantry

 A local organization called 31 Backpacks created a food pantry in the building instead of providing backpacks for students to take home.
-While 31 Backpacks fills the pantry, the room is not monitored by anyone from the organization or the Horizons staff.
+While 31 Backpacks fill the pantry, the room is not monitored by anyone from the organization or the Horizons staff.
 Again, the students self-regulate, taking just what they need so that there is enough for everyone.
 Items in the room include local fresh food, canned goods, boxed food, and frozen items like hamburger and other meats as well as personal items and even clothing.

 Horizons’ “student-first” approach is what keeps students coming to school.
 The staff believes that students’ needs like clothes, hygiene, and food need to be met before they are ready to learn.
 This approach also includes daily social-emotional check-ins for both students and staff.
 The stress level charts (the 1 to 10 scale) create a common language that everyone in the school understands.
 While stress reporting is currently done verbally or on a Google form, the school is building an app with Dr. Guy Hembroff, associate professor in the College of Computing, and director of the Health Informatics graduate program at Michigan Tech University.
 From their phone or Chromebook, staff and students will be able to report their stress level and choose the reason for the stress from a dropdown list.
 The reason they chose will then give them a list of resources (e.g., use the food pantry to take items home) to help them deal with the stress.
 The ultimate goal of the app is to help students develop skills to manage their stress.
 From meeting personal needs to providing learning that is personal to each individual student, the family at Horizons is building a path to personal success for every student.